Purple Rose Theatre Company

-The Purple Rose Theatre Company is a Michigan not-for-profit theatre company founded in 1991 by Jeff Daniels in an old pizza parlor/garage in Chelsea.
+The Purple Rose Theatre Company is a 501(c) non-profit regional theater located in Chelsea, Michigan.
+It was founded in 1991 by actor and playwright Jeff Daniels.
 Its name comes from the 1985 film The Purple Rose of Cairo, which starred Daniels and for which he earned his first Golden Globe nomination.

 History

 In the early 1900s, Jeff Daniels’ grandfather owned the building that would one day become the Purple Rose as a car and bus garage.
 Other business in the same building included a gas station, pizza parlor, and vegetable stand.
 In 1989, the building was renovated by Daniels to be donated to the Purple Rose.

 The building is in the historic district of downtown Chelsea.
-The lobby features 1930′s décor – including marbled glass chandeliers and an art deco box office.
+The lobby features 1930's décor – including marbled glass chandeliers and an art deco box office.
 In 2018, the lobby (including its bathrooms) was renovated including updated carpeting, new bathrooms, and white walls with purple accents.

-The Purple Rose produces 4 shows a year.
+The Purple Rose produces four shows a year.
 In 2017, the Purple Rose produced its 100th production with the revival of Vino Veritas by Michigan playwright David MacGregor.

 Performance space

 In 1999, a capital campaign worth $2.2 million was launched with the aim to expand the building including the stage, lobby, and administrative spaces.
 During renovations, the building closed for a year and a half to reopen in January, 2001.
 The mortgage for the building was paid off in March, 2004.

 The renovated stage space is a ¾ thrust with 168 seats with each seat five rows back or less.

-In 2017, a two-phase roof renovation project was completed that raised the roof in the backstage area to accommodate more ceiling space above the stage – approximately 1,000 Square Feet.
-The project was completed with the help of the Michigan Council for the Arts & Cultural Affairs.
+In 2017, a two-phase roof renovation project was completed that raised the roof in the backstage area to accommodate more ceiling space above the stage – approximately 1,000 square feet.
+The project was completed with the help of the Michigan Arts and Culture Council.